ssarl2/painting_house/painting_house/README.md

   - [x] When posts and users are deleted, images in the bucket should be also deleted
 - [x] Bug - An empty comment can be added -> should not be added
 - [x] Bug - When commented backend is crashed because PostComment updates an user, but no info of  a profile image.
 So, imageInfo object is gone
+- [x] Bug - Tags are not parsed and stored correctly when it's posted